rashedkm1/rashedkm1/README.md

 I'm always looking for opportunities to learn new skills and technologies.

+### Current Project
+I'm currently working on a web application that helps users manage their daily tasks more efficiently.
+The app is built using React and Redux on the front-end, and Node.js and MongoDB on the back-end.

 ### Projects
 Here are some of the projects I've worked on recently:
 * [Project 1](https://github.com/example/project1): A web application for managing tasks.